ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 _default: `true`_

-If `true`, this config option will remove the contents of the [output directory](#dir) before writing the new build output.
+If `true`, this config option will remove the contents of the [output directory](#dir) between builds.

+### externalRuntime

+_default: `true`_

+When `true`, this flag results in the following behaviors:

+1. Minification will follow what is specified in the [Stencil config](docs/config#minifyJs).
+2. Filenames will not be hashed
+3. All imports from packages under `@stencil/core/*` will be marked as external and therefore not included in the generated Rollup bundle.

 ### generateTypeDeclarations